abhisheksarkar30/git-extras-tool/README.md

 We may require to have a backup of committed files of a specific *commit hash* during your development.
 This command will copy all those files of the specified commit state of the repository and will dump to your specified location.

 *usage: gite udump [-p \<path>]*

+### fhdump
+We may require to have a backup of entire history of a particular file.
+This command will copy all those versions of the specified file of the repository and will dump to your specified location.

+*usage: gite fhdump [-p \<path>]*

+### hddump
+We may require to have consecutive file change/diff dump of a particular file.
+This command will fetch all the consecutive change history/diff of the specified file of the repository and will dump to your specified location.

+*usage: gite hddump [-p \<path>]*